Kicho115/kicho115/README.md

 # Hi there!
 I'm Leo 👋

-Passionate developer from Tijuana, Mexico, focused on building web apps, working with LLMs, and clean, functional user experiences.
+Passionate developer from Tijuana, Mexico, focused on working with LLMs, and building web apps, and clean, functional user experiences.
 I enjoy working with **Next.js**, **Swift**, and **Python**, as well as exploring new tools and frameworks.

 ---